mrjgreen/aws-docker-swarm/README.md

 An example app is included in `docker/docker-compose.yml`

-The make file included from `makefiles/swarm.tf` has some helper for applying your terraform infrastructure.
+The make file included from `makefiles/swarm.tf` has some helpers for applying your terraform infrastructure.

     make swarm-deploy